 The city of Sidon grew in wealth through maritime trade.
 The Phoenicians were known for their skill in ship-building and navigating the wide expanse of the Mediterranean Sea.
 The historian Richard Miles writes:

 The manufacture of dye, especially the purple dye made from the murex shellfish, produced cloth which was so expensive that only nobility could afford to purchase it and this, of course, contributed greatly to Sidon's wealth.
 This dye is what gave the Phoenicians their name from the Greeks, Phoinkes, meaning `the purple people' and although it would come to be commonly associated with the city of Tyre, its manufacture was originally at Sidon.
 Richard Miles states:

 The products for which the Phoenician cities would become most renowned were luxuriously embroidered garments and cloth dyed in deepest purple.
 Their quality would be recognized in ancient literature from the Bible to Homer's Odyssey.
 The dye was obtained from the hypobranchial glands of two species of mollusc that proliferated in the region.
 Installations for the production of the dye have been found by archaeologists in a number of Phoenician towns.
-Although the stench that emanated from the rotting molluscs was so overpowering that the dye factories were located right on the edge of town, production was often on a huge scale, with the mound of discarded mured shells at Sidon measureing over 40 metres [131 feet] high(30).
+Although the stench that emanated from the rotting molluscs was so overpowering that the dye factories were located right on the edge of town, production was often on a huge scale, with the mound of discarded mured shells at Sidon measuring over 40 metres [131 feet] high.
+(30)

 Competition with Tyre

 In the 10th century BCE, the balance of power shifted to Tyre primarily due to the leadership of that city's kings, Abibaal and, after him, his son Hiram.
 Tyre forged trade agreements with the newly minted kingdom of Israel-Judah and her king David.
 This agreement made Tyre wealthy and Sidon, trying to compete, entered into their own pacts with the kingdom of Israel including the marriage of the Sidonian princess Jezebel, daughter of Ethbaal, to King Ahab of Israel (a story famous from the Bible).
 Jezebel's insistence on maintaining her own religion and personal identity was an affront to a number of Ahab's subjects and, most notably, the prophet Elijah who denounced her.
 Jezebel and Ahab's rule was ended by a coup by the general Jehu and, with it, Sidonian trade agreements with Israel.

-Alexander the Great and Sidon's decline
+Alexander the Great & Sidon's Decline

-Following Alexander's death, Sidon and the rest of Phoenicia fell under the rule of one of his generals and successors, Seleucus I, founder of the Seleucid Dynasty.
-The region of Phoenicia, including Sidon of course, became increasingly hellenized during Seleucus' reign and remained so even after 64 BCE when the Roman general Pompey annexed the region to the Roman Empire.
+Following Alexander's death, Sidon and the rest of Phoenicia fell under the rule of one of his generals and successors, Seleucus I Nicator (r.
+305-281 BCE), founder of the Seleucid Dynasty.
+The region of Phoenicia, including Sidon of course, became increasingly Hellenized during Seleucus I's reign and remained so even after 64 BCE when the Roman general Pompey annexed the region to the Roman Empire.
 When the empire divided, Sidon became part of the eastern half which eventually became the Byzantine Empire.
 Earthquakes, and other natural disasters, as well as the plague, decimated the region between c.
 395 CE and the 7th century CE when the city was taken over by the Muslim Arabs.